SSWConsulting/SSW.Rules.Content/rules/integrate-identityserver-with-an-existing-user-store/rule.md

 **Benefits**:

 * Seamless authentication experience for existing users.
+* Centralised and consistent handling of user identities using native ASP .NET Core Identity methods.
 * Avoids custom fields in the ApplicationUser model, leveraging existing ASP .NET Identity Core methods like [`AddLoginAsync`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.addloginasync?view=aspnetcore-8.0) and [`FindAsync`](https://learn.microsoft.com/en-us/previous-versions/aspnet/dn497605(v=vs.108)).

-### 2. New ExternalAuthProvider Registrants
+### 2. New Identity Server Registrants

 #### **Technical Integration & Benefits**

-**Incorporating users who are new to both the ExternalAuthProvider and the application:**
+**Incorporating users who are new to both the Identity Server and the application:**

 * **Email Verification**:

-  * Check if the email provided by the ExternalAuthProvider during authentication exists in your application's user store by using ASP .NET Identity Core methods like [`FindByEmailAsync()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.findbyemailasync?view=aspnetcore-7.0).
+  * Check if the email provided by the Identity Server during authentication exists in your application's user store by using ASP .NET Identity Core methods like [`FindByEmailAsync()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.findbyemailasync?view=aspnetcore-7.0).
   * If it doesn't, this indicates the user is new.

 ```csharp